CSC207-UofT/course-project-mer/phase0/progress_report.md

 * Considered adding abstract class/interfaces, but didn’t
 * Started skeleton program
 * Discussions on interactions between controller and use cases.
 How many use cases should a controller depend on.
-* Decide to use a GUI rather than CLI
+* Decide to use a GUI rather than CLI.

 October 15th